What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

 \subsection{Anomaly Due to Status or Conditions}

-Driving can encounter abnormal environmental conditions.
-In this paper, we focus on three types of state or condition anomalies.
-1) Abnormal road conditions, particularly surface defects, including longitudinal and transverse cracks, alligator and block cracks, and potholes \cite{RoadDamageSurvey, RDD2022}, increase the probability of vehicle accidents and emissions of greenhouse gases \cite{RoadDamageSurvey}.
-2) Abnormal weather conditions, such as heavy rain, snow, or fog, could alter the appearance of objects in the scene, reducing the visibility of human drivers, and also introducing noise into vision-based algorithms \cite{10115323}.
-3) Anomalous illumination conditions, including extreme glare, sudden lighting changes, and insufficient lighting during night, usually contain both under- and overexposures, seriously degrading the visual appearances and structures of scene entities \cite{nightcity} and thus posing the challenges for effective identification.
-Various tasks and datasets are proposed to facilitate robust computer vision algorithms capable of identifying and even adapting to these environmental and infrastructure anomalies.
+In this paper, we focus on three types of abnormal status and conditions that can be encountered while driving.
+1) \textit{Abnormal road conditions}, particularly surface defects, including longitudinal and transverse cracks, alligator and block cracks, and potholes \cite{RoadDamageSurvey, RDD2022}, increase the probability of accidents \cite{RoadDamageSurvey}.
+2) \textit{Abnormal weather conditions}, such as heavy rain or fog, could alter the appearance of scene entities, reducing the visibility of human drivers, and also introducing noise into vision-based algorithms \cite{10115323}.
+3) \textit{Anomalous illumination conditions}, including extreme glare, sudden lighting changes, and insufficient lighting, usually contain both under- and overexposures, seriously degrading the visual appearances and structures of scene entities \cite{nightcity} and thus posing the challenges for effective identification.
+This section discusses benchmarks for perceiving and adapting to these environmental and infrastructure anomalies.